A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: The strong-repulsion limit

 \subsubsection{Consequences of changes in $\mu$ at fixed temperature $p>p_c$}

-We finalize this section, dealing with the limit of large $f$, by showing the behavior of the function $E(y)$ (see \eqref{BIF} and \eqref{BIA}) and its maxima at the fixed temperature, $p=6$, and varying chemical potential $\mu$.
+We conclude this section concerning the large-$f$ limit, by showing the behavior of the function $E(y)$ (see \eqref{BIF} and \eqref{BIA}) and its maxima at the fixed temperature, $p=6$, and varying chemical potential $\mu$.
 The plots are given in Figure 6.

-The first, blue line, corresponds to the lowest value of $\mu$, $\mu=4<\mu_c$, while $\mu=4.5$.
-The red line is drawn at $\mu=\mu_c$, the same line is shown in blue in Fig. 3.
-The two black lines with inflection points are the same as in Fig. 5.
-The magenta line corresponds to the largest value of $\mu$, $\mu=4.64$.
+The first, blue curve, corresponds to the lowest value of $\mu$, $\mu=4<\mu_c$, while $\mu=4.5$.
+The red curve is drawn at $\mu=\mu_c$, the same curve is shown in blue in Fig. 3.
+The two black curves with inflection points are the same as in Fig. 5.
+The magenta curve corresponds to the largest value of $\mu$, $\mu=4.64$.

 \quad